-If the student receives less Federal Student Aid than the amount earned, TTU offers a disbursement of the earned aid that was not received.
-This is called a Post-withdrawal disbursement.
-Title IV grant funds from a Post-withdrawal disbursement are credited to a student's account to pay for tuition and fees for the term for which the student is eligible for a Post-Withdrawal disbursement or are disbursed directly to the student.
+If the student has received fewer Title IV funds than the amount the student earned, Tennessee Tech offers a post-withdrawal disbursement of the earned Title IV funds that were not received.
+Title IV grant funds from a post-withdrawal disbursement are credited to a student's account to pay for tuition and fees for the term for which the student is eligible for a post-withdrawal disbursement or are disbursed directly to the student.

-TTU must obtain a student's authorization to credit a student's account with Title IV aid funds for charges other than current charges and must notify the student no later than 30 calendar days after the date that TTU determines the student withdrew.
-TTU notifies students by letter that they are eligible for a Post-withdrawal disbursement and that the student has a deadline of 14 days to respond to the request for authorization.
-In the notification, TTU states that TTU is not required to make the Post-Withdrawal disbursement if the student does not respond by the deadline.
+Tennessee Tech must obtain a student's authorization to credit a student's account with Title IV funds for charges other than current charges.

+Tennessee Tech will notify the student of a post-withdrawal disbursement no later than 30 calendar days after the date that Tennessee Tech determines the student withdrew.
+Tennessee Tech notifies students by letter that they are eligible for a post-withdrawal disbursement and that the student has a deadline of 14 days to respond to the request for authorization.
+In the notification, Tennessee Tech states that Tennessee Tech is not required to make the post-withdrawal disbursement if the student does not respond by the deadline.